IstoraMandiri/app-dump/README.md

 Example: http://app-dump-example.meteor.com/, or check the `/example` folder

-Generates a tar backup of the mongo collection on demand, which can be uploaded to restore.
+Generates a downloadable tar backup of the current mongo database, which can be uploaded to restore.

-Use `{{> appDumpUI}}` to add upload/download UI to your template.
+Use `{{> appDumpUI}}` to add download and upload UI to your template.

-Secure the upload method on the server:
+Secure the download and upload method on the server:

 ```
 if Meteor.isServer